Our Statutory Duties and Obligations

 Our statutory duty, however, is not satisfied by simply making a referral or notification.
 The local authority has overarching safeguarding duties which require us to provide the necessary care and support to at-risk and exploited people that we are aware of, even before a conclusion has been made by the Government regarding their status as a modern slavery victim or not.

-This is primarily provided by social care (adults and children’s), through normal safeguarding processes and the relevant partnership forum for safeguarding – for children, this is our Child at Risk of Exploitation Task group (CREST) and for adults, this can be ad hoc or through our Community Risk Multi-Agency Risk Assessment Conference (CR MARAC).
+This is primarily provided by social care (adults and children’s), through normal safeguarding processes and the relevant partnership forum for safeguarding – for children, this is our Multi-Agency Child Exploitation (MACE) group and for adults, this can be ad hoc or through our Community Risk Multi-Agency Risk Assessment Conference (CR MARAC).
 These forums include partner professionals and are a place to refer people at being or at risk of exploitation, and agree multi-agency actions to intervene, disrupt and safeguard them.

 We also have housing duties where there are priority needs for victims of modern slavery, to ensure they are accommodated in a place that will reduce the harm and risks.
 Many tools and resources are available through Government schemes and the Modern Slavery Victim Care Contract Provider, and therefore a partnership approach is necessary to provide adequate and holistic safeguarding.